AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 ## Settings

 It is possible to adjust the appearance and other setting of the chart in the Live Edit mode.

-You can change the way how [rows](#rows) and [elements](#elements) are colored when they are being dragged by users or configure [controls](#controls) – duration and connector thumbs on elements and sliders on progress bars.
+You can change the way how [rows](#rows) and [elements](#elements) are colored when they are being dragged by users.
+Also, you can configure [controls](#controls) – duration and connector thumbs on elements and sliders on progress bars.

-These settings are available for two editing modes: **data structure** () and **element editing**.
-Here are the classes allowing to access them.
+These settings are available for two editing modes: **data structure editing** and **element editing**.
+Here are the classes allowing to access them:

 <table>
 <tr><th>Edititng Type</th><th>Class</th><th>Settings</th></tr>